dwainscheeren/dwains-dashboard-blueprints/page-blueprints/Formula_One/README.md

  - Translate schedule in your language
  - Translate Constructor in your language
  - Translate Time in your language
+ - Translate Day abbreviation in your language Ex - d, j
+ - Translate Hour abbreviation in your language Ex - h
+ - Translate minute abbreviation in your language Ex - m
+ - Translate second abbreviation in your language Ex - s
  - Your contry for the race time.
 Ex, fr, ca, nl..

 ### Screenshots